1980s Franciscan priest murders: Investigation

 In 2015, after two groups of individuals brought a 2011 class action lawsuit against the Diocese of Helena for sexual abuse, the Diocese published a list of 80 clergy members who had been suspected or implicated in the sexual abuse of minors.
 Kerrigan was included among those on this list, which consisted largely of priests and nuns.
-Although Kerrigan has sometimes been said to be a Franciscan, he was actually a diocesan priest.

-In 2020, Brian D'Ambrosio, author of Montana Murders: Notorious and Unsolved, revealed on a podcast of the same name that more than 35 years later he now had access to the notes of the lead detective on the Kerrigan case.
+Although Kerrigan has been said to be a Franciscan, he was actually a diocesan priest.
+In 2020, Brian D'Ambrosio, author of Montana Murders: Notorious and Unsolved, revealed that he now had access to the notes of the lead detective on the Kerrigan case.
 D'Ambrosio posited an alternative theory based on the notes, claiming that it was possible that Kerrigan staged the crime scene and faked his own death, perhaps even with assistance from the Diocese.